 Who are we?

 Jigsaw (South East) offers grief support to children and young people who have experienced the death of a significant family member through illness, accident, suicide or murder.
-In partnership with Macmillan, it also provides support to children and young people who have a family member with a life-limiting condition.
+We also provide support to children and young people who have a family member with a life-limiting condition.